 STEP 3: DIP IN MELTED CHOCOLATE

 Yes, natural peanut butter can be used, but make sure that the type you purchase doesn’t have oil on top or ensure that it is mixed well.
 Otherwise the balls may be too soft and not hold up well.

 Yes, mix these snowballs up and place them in an airtight freezer container, ziplock or vacuum freezer bag for up to three months.

-- 1 cup powdered sugar
+- 1 cup confectioner’s sugar

 - 1/2 cup creamy peanut butter

-- 3 Tablespoons butter, softened
+- 3 Tablespoons butter softened

-- 1 pound candy coating white chocolate (I used Wilton's)
+- 1 pound candy coating white chocolate

-In a medium mixing bowl, combine sugar, peanut butter and butter; mix well.
-Shape into 1-inch balls and place on a waxed or parchment paper lined cookie sheet.
+- Shape into 1-inch balls and place on a waxed or parchment paper lined cookie sheet.
 Chill for 30 minutes or until firm.

-Melt the white candy coating in a microwave safe bowl (defrost at 30 second increments) until smooth.
-Dip balls and place on lined cookie sheet to harden.
+- Melt the white candy coating in a microwave safe bowl (defrost at 30 second increments) until smooth.

 Please note that the nutritional information provided are guidelines and may vary based on the brand of products used.
 For your specific nutritional goals use My Fitness Pal or Verywell Fit recipe calculators.
 All content within this site is not intended as medical diagnosis or treatment and should not be considered a substitute for professional medical expertise.